HeatherJoYoung/ApprenticeshipCompetencies/README.md

 - [x] Understanding all common modifiers (static, abstract, etc) & can build and implement classes correctly
-      - *Demonstrated in Misty Scripts project:*
+      - *Demonstrated in Misty Scripts project: https://github.com/PrajnaYoung/MistyScripts_MVC*

 - [x] Understanding namespaces & how to import dependencies
+       - *Demonstrated in Misty Scripts project: https://github.com/PrajnaYoung/MistyScripts_MVC*

 - [x] Knowledge on how to use model binding
-      - *Demonstrated in Misty Scripts project:*
+      - *Demonstrated in Misty Scripts project: https://github.com/PrajnaYoung/MistyScripts_MVC*

 - [x] Knowledge of serialization and deserialization with JSON